rclone/rclone/docs/content/flags.md

-      --s3-upload-concurrency int                    Concurrency for multipart uploads (default 4) --s3-upload-cutoff SizeSuffix                  Cutoff for switching to chunked upload (default 200Mi) --s3-use-accelerate-endpoint                   If true use the AWS S3 accelerated endpoint --s3-v2-auth                                   If true use v2 authentication
+      --s3-upload-concurrency int                    Concurrency for multipart uploads (default 4) --s3-upload-cutoff SizeSuffix                  Cutoff for switching to chunked upload (default 200Mi) --s3-use-accelerate-endpoint                   If true use the AWS S3 accelerated endpoint --s3-use-multipart-etag Tristate               Whether to use ETag in multipart uploads for verification (default unset)
+      --s3-v2-auth                                   If true use v2 authentication
-      --seafile-2fa                                  Two-factor authentication ('true' if the account has 2FA enabled) --seafile-create-library                       Should rclone create a library if it doesn't exist --seafile-encoding MultiEncoder                This sets the encoding for the backend (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
+      --seafile-2fa                                  Two-factor authentication ('true' if the account has 2FA enabled) --seafile-create-library                       Should rclone create a library if it doesn't exist --seafile-encoding MultiEncoder                The encoding for the backend (default Slash,DoubleQuote,BackSlash,Ctl,InvalidUtf8)
       --seafile-library string                       Name of the library
       --seafile-library-key string                   Library password (for encrypted libraries only) (obscured) --seafile-pass string                          Password (obscured)